Alperen Şengün: 2024–25 season: First All-Star and playoff appearance

 On 21 October 2024, Şengün and the Houston Rockets agreed to a five–year, $185 million contract extension.
 In the season opener, Şengün recorded 25 points and 18 rebounds, but the coaching staff expressed concern about his defense and overall efficiency.
 In a subsequent loss to the Golden State Warriors, he played only 20 minutes before head coach Ime Udoka benched him in favor of Jabari Smith Jr. and Tari Eason.
 Udoka commented that Şengün needed "to find a rhythm, for sure.
 Whether it's getting himself into shape to play, early season might be part of it... but sometimes he's had point-blank misses that he didn't have as much of last year." Şengün responded with 25 points and 14 rebounds on 11-12 shooting from inside the arc in a win over the New York Knicks, followed later in November by back-to-back triple-doubles in victories over the Los Angeles Clippers and Chicago Bulls.

 On 20 January 2025, Şengün recorded his 1,000th career assist with five assists against the Detroit Pistons, becoming the youngest center in NBA history to reach the milestone.
 After a 100–96 win over the Atlanta Hawks, he became the 16th player in NBA history to record at least 4,000 points, 2,000 rebounds, and 1,000 assists in approximately 250 games.
 He also became the fifth player to reach those totals along with at least 250 steals and 200 blocks, joining Alvan Adams, Larry Bird, Lionel Simmons, and Chris Webber.
 On 30 January, Şengün was named a reserve for the 2025 NBA All-Star Game, marking his first selection.
 He became the second Turkish player to be selected for the NBA All-Star Game, following Mehmet Okur in 2007.

 On 4 February, Şengün returned from a three-game absence due to a left calf contusion and recorded 24 points, 20 rebounds, and four assists in a 99–97 loss to the Brooklyn Nets.
 In March 2025, Şengün recorded eight double-double games, helping the Rockets achieve a 12–1 run and secure the second seed in the Western Conference playoffs.
-He finished the season with a career-best four triple-doubles, ranked in the top 10 in all rebounding categories, fifth in both two-point field goals and defensive win shares, and 11th in overall defensive rating.

 On 20 April, Şengün made his playoff debut in the first round of the 2025 NBA playoffs, recording 26 points, nine rebounds, and three steals in a 95–85 loss to the Golden State Warriors.
-The Rockets were eliminated in seven games despite Şengün's 21-point, 14-rebound, and five-assist performance in a 103-89 loss in Game 7.
+The Rockets were eliminated in seven games despite Şengün's 21-point, 14-rebound, and five-assist performance in a 103–89 loss in Game 7.